Jimmy Garoppolo, Nick Bosa lead 49ers past Eagles 17-11

 The 49ers went ahead 14-3 in the fourth on Garoppolo’s sneak from the 1.
 Robbie Gould’s 46-yard field goal made it 17-3.

-After Hurts scored, Kenny Gainwell ran in for the 2-point conversion.
+After Hurts scored, Miles Sanders ran in for the 2-point conversion.
 But the Eagles didn’t get the ball back.

 Garoppolo finished 22 of 30 for 189 yards.